A Singapore Government Agency Website

 How do I know if the merchants allow me to make purchases using my GovCash?
 You can only make purchases using GovCash at merchants that accept PayNow/NETS QR code using the LifeSG app.
 You can look out for the PayNow/NETS logo on the SG QR label that is displayed by the merchants.

 If my GovCash balance is insufficient to make payments to merchants, can I top-up using my own funds?
 Topping up your GovCash balance in the LifeSG mobile app is not available.
 For purchases of amounts above your GovCash balance, please pay the difference using other payment modes that the merchants accept (e.g. cash, debit/credit cards).

-Can I cancel my payment after I have confirmed the payment on the LifeSG mobile app?
+Can I cancel the payment after I have confirmed the payment utilising my GovCash on the LifeSG mobile app?
 No, your GovCash balance will be deducted upon successful payment.

-If you have linked your NRIC to PayNow, your future GSTV Cash benefit (if any) will be automatically credited to your PayNow-NRIC-linked bank account.
-You may contact your bank to check if you are registered on PayNow-NRIC.
+After you have linked your NRIC to PayNow, future Government benefits that you are eligible for will be automatically credited to your PayNow-NRIC-linked bank account.

 Alternatively, you can choose to receive your payments via crediting to your bank account.
 To do so, you may login to the e-services using your Singpass, select “Payment Instruction” and update your POSB/DBS, OCBC or UOB bank account details.